The Greatest Things to Do in Norfolk

 There are few things more adorable than a seal pup - and at the Blakeney Point seal colony you might find 2,500 of them, making this the largest colony of seals in England.
 They’ll be found basking on the beach or frolicking in the waters at Blakeney Point.
 November to January and June to August are the best times for pups, and they’re best viewed by boat.

-Holkham National Nature Reserve
+Walk around the Holkham National Nature Reserve

 Take a walk around this salt marsh reserve for wetlands, dunes and long stretches of golden sand.
 This beauty spot appeared in Shakespeare in Love and shows off some of Norfolk’s best natural assets.
-As pit stops go, The Victoria Inn should sate appetites worked up during the walk, with its very upscale English pub fare.
+As pit stops go, The Victoria Inn should satisfy appetites worked up during the walk, with its very upscale English pub fare.
 Then make your way through well-ordered parkland to the 18th-century Holkham Hall.

 One of the more opulent things to do in Norfolk, Sandringham Estate is the Queen’s country bolthole (and if Norfolk is good enough for Liz, it's good enough for us).
 Spend an afternoon exploring this royal residency for its 24 acres of gardens (we defy you to find even one leaf out of place) and the Windsor family portraits.
 Fancy getting the royal treatment during your stay in the region?
-Book yourself into one of Plum's stately homes, such as the sweeping Georgian estate or the Regency-furnished Horatio's Return.
+Book yourself into one of Plum's stately homes, such as the Regency-furnished Horatio's Return.

-If anything symbolizes Elgood's unique coalition between brewery and gardens, it’s the precision-trimmed maze shaped like a yard of ale.
+If anything symbolises Elgood's unique coalition between brewery and gardens, it’s the precision-trimmed maze shaped like a yard of ale.
 Find your way out and explore the rockery, water features and 200-year-old trees, followed by a live tutorial on traditional real ale brewing techniques with original copper vessels (and if that sounds too dry, just focus on the fact that soon you’ll be sinking a pint or five).

 If you’re more interested in grapes than hops, Flint Vineyard has you covered.
 Since opening in 2016, Flint has been tipped as one of England’s most exciting new winemakers, with its wines earning several accolades including East Anglia Wine of the Year and The Independent’s ‘best buy’ English still wine.
 The charming vineyard is open to visitors, and don't be surprised if you order more than you bargained for - its picturesque setting, overlooking the Waveney Valley, might keep you there longer than planned.